JabRef/jabref/docs/adr/0012-handle-different-bibEntry-formats-of-fetchers.md

 * Good, because fetcher only has to fetch and does not need to know anything about the formats
 * Bad, because programmers might assume that a certain format is used, e.g. the preferenced format (which would not work as the databases that imports the entries does not have to conform to the preferenced format)
 * Bad, because at every place where fetchers are used and the format matters, conversion has to be used, creating more dependencies

-### Introduce a new layer between fetchers and caller, such as a FetcherHandler, that manages the conversion

-* Good, because fetchers do not have to think about conversion (Separation of concers)
-* Good, because no other code that currently relies on fetchers has to do the conversion
-* Good, because this layer can be used for any kind of import to handle all conversion steps (not only format).
-[As described here (comment)](https://github.com/JabRef/jabref/pull/6687)
-* Good, because this layer can easily be extended if the import procedure changes
-* Bad, because this requires a lot of code changes
-* Bad, because this has to be tested extensively